Environmental policy of China: History

-In March 2014, CPC Premier Li Keqiang "declared war" on pollution during the opening of the National People's Congress.
-After extensive debate lasting nearly two years, the parliament approved a new environmental law in April.
-The new law empowers environmental enforcement agencies with great punitive power, defines areas which require extra protection, and gives independent environmental groups more ability to operate in the country.
-The new articles of the law specifically address air pollution, and call for additional government oversight.
+In March 2014, Premier Li Keqiang "declared war" on pollution during the opening of the National People's Congress.
+The NPC amended the Environmental Protection Law, strengthening the MEP's enforcement powers, and emphasizing the government's responsibility for protecting the environment.
+The amended law allows for public interest litigation on environmental issues and permits non-governmental organizations to bring such lawsuits.
 Lawmaker Xin Chunying called the law "a heavy blow [in the fight against] our country's harsh environmental realities, and an important systemic construct".
 Three previous versions of the bill were voted down.
 The bill is the first revision to the environmental protection law since 1989.